lersouza/kubespin/README.md

 ...
 ```

-A module is basically describe by its name, a contact for a person responsible for it and a brief description of what it does.
+A module is basically described by its name, a contact for a person responsible for it and a brief description of what it does.
 You can also rely on `properties` to store `key-value` pairs that will be available in your jsonnet template.

 ### Pipelines